-With longer datasets, alternative analytical methods can be used to interpret them.
-Application of Fourier transforms to yearlong and multiyear flux measurement records provides a means of quantifying the timescales of flux variance (Baldocchi et al. 2001).
-The dominant time periods over which carbon dioxide fluxes vary can be days, weeks, seasons, and years.
-Figure 7 shows the power spectra of CO2 fluxes over a variety of field sites on a daily timescale.
-These variations in CO2 and water vapor exchange are forced by daily rhythms in solar radiation, air and soil temperature, humidity, CO2, stomatal aperture, photosynthesis, and respiration.
-On a weekly timescale, fluctuations in CO2 and water vapor exchange are induced at midlatitude sites from synoptic weather changes that are associated with the passage of high and low pressure systems and fronts.
-Weather events cause distinct periods of clear sky, overcast, and partly cloudy conditions, which alter the amount of available light to an ecosystem, how light is transmitted through a plant canopy, and the efficiency by which it is used to assimilate carbon (Gu et al. 1999).
+With longer data sets, alternative analytical methods can be used to interpret them.
+Application of Fourier transforms to year-long and multi-year flux measurement records provides a means of quantifying the time scales of flux variance (Baldocchi et al., 2001).
+Figure 7 shows the power spectra of CO_2 fluxes over a variety of field sites.
+The dominant time periods over which carbon dioxide fluxes vary have periods of days, weeks, seasons and years.
+On the daily time scale, variations in CO_2 and water vapor exchange are forced by daily rhythms in solar radiation, air and soil temperature, humidity, CO_2 , stomatal aperture, photosynthesis and respiration.
+Weekly-scale fluctuations in CO_2 and water vapor exchange are induced at mid-latitude sites from synoptic weather changes that are associated with the passage of high and low-pressure systems and fronts.
+Weather events cause distinct periods of clear skies, overcast, and partly cloudy conditions, which alter the amount of available light to an ecosystem, how light is transmitted through a plant canopy and the efficiency by which it is used to assimilate carbon (Gu et al., 1999).
 The passing of weather fronts also changes air temperature, humidity deficits, and pressure.
-On seasonal timescales, changes in the sun's position alter the amount of sunlight received, the air, soil, and surface temperature of the ecosystem, and its water balance.
-Superimposed upon these meteorological factors is a variance caused by phenology and seasonal changes in photosynthetic capacity (Wilson et al. 2000).
-The timing and occurrence of leaf expansion, senescence, leaf fall, fine root growth and turnover, and seasonal changes in photosynthetic capacity and leaf area index are examples of phenological factors affecting low-frequency fluctuations in canopy CO2 exchange.
+On seasonal times scales, changes in the sun's position alters the amount of sunlight received, the air, soil and surface temperature of the ecosystem and its water balance.
+Superimposed upon these meteorological factors is a variance caused by phenology and seasonal changes in photosynthetic capacity (Wilson et al., 2000).
+The timing and occurrence of leaf expansion, senescence, and leaf fall, fine root growth and turnover, and seasonal changes in photosynthetic capacity and leaf area index are examples of phenological factors affecting low frequency fluctuations in canopy CO_2 exchange.
 Prolonged wet and dry spells are other factors that exert variance on the spectral record.